Switching to a Career in Tech

 All of this happened during one of the most challenging times for many people around the world: the beginning of the COVID pandemic.

-People were having to deal with quarantines and isolation from the rest of the world.
+People had to deal with quarantines and isolation from the rest of the world.
 And if they couldn’t work remotely, they suddenly had more free time than they’d ever had in their lives before.
 Everyone was recording that weird dance that was trending or baking their tenth loaf of bread for the week.

 It was interesting enough to keep my afternoons busy.

 Now, going back to the main story: my discovery that I was unhappy with my career choice.
 After spending some time online, I realized that many people felt like me at some point.
 Reading about other people’s experiences always helps, and if that happens to be a success story with a happy ending (like this one!), it makes it even better.
 That’s why I’d always recommend that people speak out about their need to change paths.
 Then others know they aren’t alone and have someone to talk to.

 Maybe it’s a loved one or a friend of a friend, and if not, the Internet is a huge place.
 In my case, I was lucky that almost everyone I reached out to online was happy to talk to me about their experiences.
 I could even connect with an old classmate in the same position.

 The fact that I was now a female front-end developer made it even harder because, let’s be honest, up until that point, I’d mostly met male engineers.
 But we’ll get to that later.